 *Jürgen Schadeberg was born on this date in 1931.
 He was a white German-born South African photographer and artist.

 As a result, he captured on film the beginnings of the freedom movement, the effects of apartheid, and the vibrancy of township life.
-Schadeberg photographed many historic and pivotal events in the 1950s among them the Defiance Campaign of 1952, the 1956 Treason Trial, the Sophiatown removals of 1955, the Sophiatown jazz and social scene, the Sharpeville funeral of 1960, and pictures of Robben Island inmates.
-Some of the famous people he photographed include Nelson Mandela, Walter Sisulu, Oliver Tambo, Trevor Huddleston, and Govan Mbeki.
-He also documented 1950s jazz legends such as Thandi Klaasen, Hugh Masekela, Kippie Moeketsi and Miriam Makeba.
+Schadeberg photographed many historic and pivotal events in the 1950s, including the Defiance Campaign of 1952, the 1956 Treason Trial, the Sophiatown removals of 1955, the Sophiatown jazz and social scene, the Sharpeville funeral of 1960, and pictures of Robben Island inmates.
+Some famous people he photographed include Nelson Mandela, Walter Sisulu, Oliver Tambo, Trevor Huddleston, and Govan Mbeki.
+He also documented 1950s jazz legends such as Thandi Klaasen, Hugh Masekela, Kippie Moeketsi, and Miriam Makeba.
 He made documentation of everyday life.

 When Drum wanted the singer Dolly Rathebe to be the cover girl for one of their issues, Schadeberg took her to a Johannesburg mine dump and photographed her in a bikini.
-The two were arrested for contravening the Immorality Act which forbade interracial relationships.
+The two were arrested for contravening the Immorality Act, forbidding interracial relationships.
 In 1959, he left DRIM magazine.
-Increasing racial unrest forced him to leave South Africa, and in 1964 he went to London and became picture editor of Camera Owner magazine.
+Increasing racial unrest forced him to leave South Africa, and in 1964 he went to London and became the picture editor of Camera Owner magazine.
 He also taught and curated photographic exhibitions in England, notably for the Whitechapel Art Gallery.
-He then moved to Spain where he focused on a career as an artist.
+He then moved to Spain, where he focused on a career as an artist.

 He photographed key moments in South African history.
-His work is held in the collections of the UK Arts Council, National Portrait Gallery, Tate, and the Victoria and Albert Museum in London.
-Jürgen Schadeberg died from a stroke at his home in Spain, on August 29, 2020, aged 89.
+His work is held in the collections of the UK Arts Council, the National Portrait Gallery, Tate, and the Victoria and Albert Museum in London.
+Jürgen Schadeberg died from a stroke at his home in Spain on August 29, 2020, aged 89.